-To help your child dealing with divorce, reassure, soothe and let them know you love them and that mommy and daddy will take care of them no matter what.
+To help your child dealing with a pending divorce, reassure, soothe and let them know you love them and that mommy and daddy will take care of them no matter what.

-When it Comes to How to Tell Kids about Divorce, Adolescents May React Very Differently than Young Children.
+When it Comes to How to Tell Your Kids about Divorce, Older Children May React Very Differently than Young Children.

 An older child may feel angry and resentful that their lives have been disrupted by custody arrangements, financial stresses, moving, and additional responsibilities.

-Since their peer relationships are central, they may balk at custody arrangements that interfere with their social lives and may be much less excited than younger siblings to be spending time with their mom or dad.
+Since their peer relationships are central, they may balk at a living arrangement that interferes with their social life and may be much less excited than younger siblings to be spending time with their mom or dad.